vivekseth/basic-web-app/readme.md

 ## TODO

-* Create login/registration page

 * Create Database (Users: (username, password), Favorites: (username, type, contentID))

-* Add login support to app (abilty to favorite characters and films)
+* abilty to favorite characters and films

 * How does react-router work with authentication?
 If a user is logged in, a path may look different.